guardian/security-hq/hq/markdown/snyk.md

 ## Integrating Snyk with your project(s)

 By far the most effective way to integrate Snyk is through GitHub Actions.
-You can also add projects via the Snyk UI, but that method has it's limitation and it's less accurate.
+You can also add projects via the Snyk UI, but that method has its limitation and it's less accurate.

 You can find how to do this in the [snyk actions repo](https://github.com/guardian/.github/tree/main/.github/workflows).